Course Aims

 Who Attends

-The TWGATC course is intended for Senior managers and any delegates who work with contractors involved with the planning, procurement and management of temporary works, including those who may undertake a Temporary Works
+This course is intended for senior managers and any delegates who work with contractors involved with the planning, procurement and management of temporary works, including those who may undertake a Temporary Works

 Coordinator role.